-Figure 1.3 Stevenage Local Plan First Consultation: Preferred Option
+Figure 1.3 Stevenage Local Plan First Consultation: Preferred Option cannot be decided by our local plan.

 Land to the north of Stevenage in the vicinity of Junction 8 of the A1(M) and to the west of the A1(M) at Junction 7 was also identified as holding potential for employment/retail uses (Figure 1.4) and these are areas are assessed on this basis.